InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/capacity-for-contributions.md

 * Host team are expected to deliver other work alongside reviewing contributions
 * Missing communication between contributors and host team on expectations/lead time for contributions to be reviewed/released
 * Tension in prioritizing InnerSource contributions against other work
-* Contributors already strive to make small PRs, but find instances where larger PRs are unavoidable
+* Contributors already strive to make small PRs in line with Agile, InnerSource, and Continuous Delivery principles, but find instances where larger PRs are unavoidable

 ## Solutions